On the Glasner Property of Linear Maps with Prime Entries on Tori: Proof of theorem

 \begin{lemma} Let $f: \mathbb{N} \to \mathbb{N}$ be a non-constant polynomial, and $a/b$ be a non-zero rational in reduced form.
 Then for any choice of $\epsilon' > 0$, there exists a constant $c_2 = c_2(\epsilon', f)$ such that,

 \end{lemma}

-Our final necessary Lemma is adapted from Proposition 2.7 from Bulinski and Fish \cite{BF}, which is in turn based on Proposition 1.3 from Alon and Peres \cite{AP}, which we alter and prove in a version suitable for our purposes.
+Our final necessary lemma is adapted from proposition 2.7 from Bulinski and Fish \cite{BF}, which is in turn based on proposition 1.3 from Alon and Peres \cite{AP}, which we alter and prove in a version suitable for our purposes.
+We will first define some helpful notation.